ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 This requires manual configuration effort and the missing automated rotation mechanism introduce inconvenience and increase the attack surface.

-"Service account token volume projection" is a feature of container orchestration systems that allows users to create JSON Web Tokens (JWTs) for their workloads.
+"Service account token volume projection" is a feature of workload orchestration systems that allows users to create JSON Web Tokens (JWTs) for their workloads.
 These JWTs, referred as Service Account Tokens, can be used as client credentials, as specified in RFC 7523 {{RFC7523}}.
 As these tokens are managed by the "control plane" and simply mounted to the filesystem, a workload just needs to consume this file and present it to the authorization server.
 In addition, service account token volume projection allows an expiration time on these JWTs to be set, allowing automated rotation of these credentials.
 Finally, the private key for signing these tokens is managed by the "control plane", hence removing the manual effort of configuring the client_id and client_secret.

-However, there is currently no standardized way to manage these Service Account Tokens across container orchestrators.
+However, there is currently no standardized way to manage these Service Account Tokens across workload orchestrators.
 This leads to inconsistencies, and additional effort for developers as they need to support different client authentication mechanisms.
 In the worst case, this approach is ignored in favor of client_id and client_secret.

-This specification specifies the use of Service Account Tokens in container orchestration systems, which provides a secure and scalable way to create and manage these tokens, and ensures interoperability with existing OAuth-based authorization systems.
+This specification specifies the use of Service Account Tokens in workload orchestration systems, which provides a secure and scalable way to create and manage these tokens, and ensures interoperability with existing OAuth-based authorization systems.

 When OAuth is used as part of the control plane entities, a Service Account Token is provisioned to the workload via the Agent.
 This interaction is shown in {{fig-arch}}.